 Number Drummer creator, Troy Kryzalka, has worked in music and education for over 20 years.
 Along with being a musician and classroom teacher, Troy has worked in curriculum and instruction as a trainer, coach, and developer.
 Number Drummer was created because Troy struggled to learn and understand

 SELECT A PROGRAM

-Number Drummer Live “Part 3”, is the third and final installment of “drumming” up math to create an epic rhythmic performance.
-During part 3, students spin the game wheel to reveal their mathematical rhythms and face their final test.
+“Game On!” is the third installment of “drumming” up math to create an epic rhythmic performance.
+During part 3, students spin the game wheel to reveal their mathematical rhythms and face their ultimate test.
 Rhythms are generated from a spectrum of math skills and from a variety of levels.
-Students drum through addition, multiplication, money, fractions,...
-View more
+Students drum through addition, multiplication, money, fractions, measurement, algebra, and more....

 Based upon availability